Growing Lettuce from Sowing to Harvest

 Lettuce comes in a variety of shapes and colors

 It’s quick-growing, fuss-free and can be grown just about anywhere.
 What am I talking about?
 Lettuce of course!
 Whether you’re growing it for sweet, firm hearts or to create a pick-and-mix of leaves, you won’t want to run short of this dependable salad.
-And if you fancy growing more of it you’re in the right place, because here’s our sowing to harvest guide to lettuce!
+And if you fancy growing more of it you’re in the right place, because here’s our Sowing to Harvest guide to lettuce!

 Types of Lettuce